Synerty/peek-mobile-theme/docs/plugin_screens/chat/chat.rst

 ::

-        .plugin-chat-list{
+        .plugin-chat-list {
           /*
               Contains the chat-list component classes
           */
           ...

-            chat-list-messages{
+          .chat-list-messages {
             /*
                 Contains the Messages attributes unique to the Chat List */
             ...

-                chat-list-icon{
+            .chat-list-icon {
               /*
                   Contains the icon attributes unique to the message class The icon is used to indicate unread messages */
               ...

             }
-                chat-list-title{
+            .chat-list-title {
               /*
                   Contains the topic text attributes unique to the message class */
               ...

             }
           }
         }

-        .plugin-chat-messages{
-        /* Contains the msg-list component classes */ ...

-            chat-messages-list{
+        .plugin-chat-messages {
           /*
+              Contains the msg-list component classes
+          */
+          ...

+          .chat-messages-list {
+            /*
                 Attributes for the container of messages, unique to the Chat Messages.
                 Scrolls through the messages with most recent at the bottom.
             */
             ...

-                chat-messages-sent{
+            .chat-messages-sent {
               /*
                   Contains the sent message attributes unique to the message-list class.
                   Container is right aligned with background colour different to the received class.
                   bg-success class applied for a successfully sent message.
               */
               ...

             }
-                chat-messages-received{
+            .chat-messages-received {
               /*
                   Contains the received text attributes unique to the message-list class.
                   Container is right aligned with background colour different to the sent class.
                   bg-warning class applied for an emergency priority message.
               */
               ...

             }
-                chat-messages-details{
+            .chat-messages-details {
               /*
                   Contains the message details text attributes unique to the message-list class.
                   The message details should not be the focus of attention (text-muted) */
               ...

             }
-                chat-messages-emergency{
+            .chat-messages-emergency {
               /*
                   Contains the emergency priority message text attributes unique to the message-list class
               */
               ...

             }
-                chat-messages-normal{
+            .chat-messages-normal {
               /*
                   Contains the normal priority message text attributes unique to the message-list class
               */
               ...

             }
           }
-            chat-messages-compose{
+          .chat-messages-compose {
             /*
                 Contains the compose message area attributes unique to the chat messages.
                 Fixed to the bottom of the screen.
             */
             ...

+            .chat-messages-new-text {
+              /*
+                  Contains the new message text attributes unique to the chat-messages-compose class.
+              */
+              ...

+            }

+            .chat-messages-btn {
+              /*
+                  Contains the button attributes unique to the chat-messages-compose class.
+              */
+              ...

+            }
           }
         }